7 Steps to a Successful CSCPF Reciprocal Certification

 - At least two members should be personally acquainted with the candidate for more than six months.

 - Certification Review.
 The Reciprocal Certification Review Board does not need to meet physically, but must meet together at least virtually in a fashion where the candidate's documentation is readily at hand to all participants.
-At the conclusion of the Reciprocal Certification Review Board, a reciprocal Certification Review Decision Summary form will be completed, and then signed by all Certification Review Board members and given to the Practitioner Community Certification Representative.
+At the conclusion of the Reciprocal Certification Review Board, a reciprocal Certification Review Board Decision Summary form will be completed, and then signed by all Certification Review Board members and given to the Practitioner Community Certification Representative.
 The Reciprocal Certification Review shall proceed according to the Standards for Reciprocal Certification.
 Upon reaching the decision, the candidate shall be immediately informed and the decision shall be reported back to the Practitioner Community.

 - Report Preparation.
 The Practitioner Community Certification Representative shall write a brief report summarizing the Reciprocal Certification Review Board meeting on behalf of the Practitioner Community.
 This report will be submitted in the Notice of Decision described below.